-Dynamic linking is only available in native mode if you have Objective Caml 3.11 or higher as long as a supported architecture.
-See the Objective Caml manual [11] for additional details.
+Dynamic linking is only available in native mode if you have both Objective Caml 3.11 or higher and a supported architecture for this feature.
+See the Objective Caml manual [14] for additional details.

 Both kinds of plug-ins may register their API through module Dynamic, but the standard way for kernel-integrated plug-ins is the use of module Db.
 Kernel-integrated plug-ins may also declare any types inside the Frama-C kernel thanks to the so-called 'Kernel-integrated Plug-ins